-3 p2 p3 people arrested after stolen car crashes into 2 school buses in parking lot at Northwest Middle School
+3 people arrested after stolen car crashes into 2 school buses in parking lot at Northwest Middle School

 WINSTON-SALEM, N.C.
 (WGHP) – A stolen car hit 2 school buses at Northwest Middle School, according to Winston-Salem police.